MK-Scribe/the_70_books/copied_texts/_five_psalms_of_david/_five_psalms_of_david.md

 **[3:20]** Deliver Israel Thine elect, and them of the house of Jacob Thy proved one.

-## IV.
-Spoken by David when he was contending with the lion and the wolf which took a sheep from his flock.
+**[4:0]** Spoken by David when he was contending with the lion and the wolf which took a sheep from his flock.

 **[4:1]** O God, O God, come to my aid; help Thou me and save me; deliver Thou my soul from the slayer.